 Next week we'll begin focusing on organizing the food storage areas in the kitchen, first starting with organizing the pantry and then the next week after that moving on to the refrigerator and freezer.
 Since the kitchen needs so much organization and constant attention, because it is used so often, I've given us plenty of time to get it done.

-I've heard from so many of you already, either here in the comments for this site, or on the Facebook wall expressing your excitement to get started and make 2013 a great and organized year for yourself, your home and your family.
+During the past week a lot more people have joined, so I again wanted to take the time to welcome everyone who is participating.
+I've heard from so many of you already expressing your excitement to get started and make this year a great and organized year for yourself, your home and your family.
 I am honored that you'd let me help you with this goal, and I don't want to disappoint.

-I just want you to remember not to get burned out by taking on too much too quickly!
-This week's challenge about kitchen cabinet organization, and also the 52 week challenge as a whole, is all about going slowly, and building habits as we go along.
+I want you to remember not to get burned out by taking on too much too quickly!
+This week's challenge, and also the 52 week challenge and Declutter 365 missions as a whole, are all about going slowly, and building habits as we go along.
 Your house doesn't have to get organized all at once.
 In addition, don't feel like if you've missed a challenge or two you can't even begin.
-Instead, just do what you can, when you can, and feel good about your accomplishments.
+Instead, do what you can, when you can, and feel good about your accomplishments.

 Finally, remember I really would love to hear how it's going, so be sure to keep me updated on your kitchen cabinet organization progress!